TeamMH/minehutxyz/faq/ingame/permissions.md

 ---
-description: Learn how to give players permission to do commands.
+description: Learn how to give players permissions to do commands.
 ---

 # Permissions

 ## PERMISSION MANAGERS

-On Minehut, you have a choice of five permission managers: `Permissionsex, Luckperms, Groupmanager, Ultimateperms, Zpermissions.`
+On Minehut, you have a choice of five permission managers:`Permissionsex, Luckperms, Groupmanager, Ultimateperms, zpermission.`

 {% hint style="warning" %}
 `You only need to install 1 out of 5 permission managers.`